py2ai/py2ai.github.io/_posts/2020-11-1-Real-time-streaming-protocol-and-opencv-in-Python.md

 ---
+categories:
+- Networking tutorials
+description: How to obtain video frames from an RTSP stream of video
+featured-img: rtsp
+keywords:
+- OpenCV
+- RTSP
+- Real-Time Streaming
+- IP Cameras
+- Video Processing
 layout: post
+mathjax: true
+tags:
+- OpenCV
+- RTSP
+- Video Streaming
+- IP Cameras
+- Python
 title: OpenCV and Real time streaming protocol (RTSP)
-categories: [Networking tutorials]
-mathjax: true
-featured-img: rtsp
-description: How to obtain video frames from an RTSP stream of video
-keywords: [OpenCV, RTSP, Real-Time Streaming, IP Cameras, Video Processing]
-tags: [OpenCV, RTSP, Video Streaming, IP Cameras, Python]
 ---

 Hello friends, this tutorial is about RTSP stream basics, how to process it, and obtain frames in Python.
 In general, OpenCV is used with webcams connected to computers or also embedded inside them.
 However, for the surveillance purpose, we commonly use IP cameras that generate video streams using
 RTSP protocol.
 We can use such IP cameras in projects of video processing, like motion detection, etc. So let's start by knowing what RTSP is.